caru/StenoTutor/README.md

 * Errors must be manually deleted by the student with '*' key.
 This allows StenoTutor to provide an experience more similar to real world typing.
 * Option to pre-compute and show multiple words at a time, to provide a typing experience similar to many online multiplayer typing games and more similar to real world typing.
 It is configurable.
 It defaults to multiple words per line.
 * Dynamically show next line words as they are created to allow for a better typing flow at the end of lines
-* When leveling up, the new level is announced with speech synthesis

 Known Bugs
 ----------